 Simple.
 A coffee cocktail is a boozy drink that combines coffee and alcohol (and some other goodies).

-Right, let’s begin.
+Below, you can find all sorts of cold coffee alcoholic drinks, hot coffee alcoholic drinks, coffee booze-free mocktails Right, let’s begin.
 And don’t worry about the alcohol.
-There are some non alcoholic cocktails below as well!
+There are some nonalcoholic cocktails below as well!

 Let’s get started!